apache/flink/docs/internals/add_operator.md

 ### Optimizer/Compiler

 This section does a minimal discussion of the important steps to add an operator.
-Please see the [Optimizer](internal_optimizer.html) docs for more detail on how the optimizer works.
+Please see the {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/Optimizer.java "Optimizer" %} for more details on how the optimizer works.
 To allow the optimizer to include a new operator in its planning, it needs a bit of information about it; in particular, the following information:

 - *{% gh_link /flink-runtime/src/main/java/org/apache/flink/runtime/operators/DriverStrategy.java "DriverStrategy" %}*: The operation needs to be added to the Enum, to make it available to the optimizer.
 The parameters to the Enum entry define which class implements the runtime operator, its chained version, whether the operator accumulates records (and needs memory for that), and whether it requires a comparator (works on keys).
 For our example, we can add the entry